james-dibble/VisualStudioIntegrateApiClient/README.md

 VisualStudioIntegrateApiClient
 ==============================

-A .Net Wrapper for the Visual Studio Integrate REST Api
+A .Net Wrapper for the [Visual Studio Integrate REST Api](http://www.visualstudio.com/en-us/integrate/)

+Currently nothing useful has been developed but a Nuget package is in the works.

 Continuous Integration
 ----------------------